Majorca: the biggest attractions (map, sightseeing plan, practical information, interesting facts)

 Huge caves (consist of 4 connected caves and one of the world's largest underground lakes).
 Magical rock formations, especially highlighted to emphasize fantastic shapes, make a great impression.

-A fortified city with a picturesque castle.
-The highest point in the area is the terrace at the Chapel of Capilla de Nuestra Senora de la Esperanza.
-From the terrace you can admire the panorama of the coast and Minorca.
+A fortified town with a picturesque castle.
+The highest point in the area is the terrace of the Capilla de Nuestra Senora de la Esperanza chapel.
+From the terrace you can admire the panorama of the coast and Menorca.

-Medieval fortress and sanctuary (Santuari de Sant Salvador) with fortified walls that you can walk on.
+The medieval fortress and sanctuary (Santuari de Sant Salvador) is connected to fortified walls that you can walk around.
 The walls offer views of the surrounding hills and the city.

 4 trip - Palma de Mallorca

-In the case of Palma de Mallorca, it is possible to explore the city with a special hop-on hop-off bus.
-The bus runs every 20 - 25 minutes in a circle along a route that passes all the major attractions in the city.
-It stops near them and you can get on and off as many times as you want, while visiting attractions located nearby.
+In the case of Palma de Mallorca, it is possible to explore the city on a special Hop-On Hop-Off bus.
+The bus runs every 20 - 25 minutes on a circular route that takes you past all the major attractions in the city.
+It stops next to them and you can get on and off as many times as you want, in the meantime visiting nearby attractions.

 The route currently includes 18 stops: